-A better chance at getting the homeless into housing
+A better chance of getting the homeless into housing

-The issue of homeless people with pets refusing housing opportunities because of "no pets" policies can be mitigated by having Elica providers designate these cherished companions as medically necessary service animals.
+The issue of homeless people with pets being refused housing opportunities because of "no pets" policies can be mitigated by having Elica providers designate these cherished companions as medically necessary service animals.

 An increase in the number of those willing to receive services